+2) Mainly related to duesting to G2 usualiss.
 2) Mainly related to reclassification from defined contribution plan of certain pension liabilities in Belgium (NOK 119 million), which is partly offset by the reclassification of a defined benefit plan in Norway upon conversion into a defined contribution plan (NOK 22 million).